Molecular Dynamics, Enhanced Sampling, and Collective Variables

 Molecular dynamics gives us a physically grounded path distribution.
 Rare events make that distribution hard to sample.
 Enhanced sampling changes the distribution so useful events happen more often.
 Collective variables decide where the change is applied.
 Reweighting and path-measure identities decide what we can recover afterward.

-This is the bridge from molecular simulation to generative modeling.
-A diffusion model, an AIS chain, a metadynamics run, and a transition path sampler are all controlled ways of changing a sampling process.
-The mathematical question is the same: what path distribution did we sample, and how does it relate to the one we wanted?
+A diffusion model, an AIS chain, a metadynamics run, and a transition path sampler all change a sampling process.
+The question is the same in each case: what path distribution did we sample, and how does it relate to the one we wanted?

-The current ML opportunity is not simply “make MD faster.”
-It is to make the sampling distribution smarter while keeping the correction honest.
+The ML opportunity is larger than faster MD: change the sampling distribution while keeping the correction honest.

 References